Sensory Integration Strategies and Tips

 The Vestibular System has a huge impact on sensory processing.
 Any type of movement will stimulate the vestibular receptors but spinning, swinging, and hanging upside down provides the most intense, longest lasting input.

-Swinging is an easy way to exercise the vestibular system, but be careful: if one swings for too long, swinging can switch from calming to exciting.
+Swinging is an easy way to exercise the vestibular system, but be careful: if one swings for too long, swinging can switch from being calming to being over stimulating.
 Watch carefully for a child’s reactions to discern how long is the right time for that child.

 More Activities to Include in a Sensory Diet